-The 2018 National Defense Strategy describes a resurgent China as "the central challenge to U.S. prosperity and security."
-This analysis by the Donald J. Trump administration echoes that of the previous administration, which began a rebalance to Asia in light of a growing concern with China's actions in the Western Pacific.
+The 2018 National Defense Strategy describes a resurgent China as "the central challenge to U.S. prosperity and security."4 This analysis by the Donald J. Trump administration echoes that of the previous administration, which began a rebalance to Asia in light of a growing concern with China's actions in the Western Pacific.
 The United States and allies in the region seek to keep the Indo-Pacific region free and open for all participants without undue influence from Beijing.
-However, the Chinese have "weaponized the global commons," according to U.S. secretary of defense Mark T. Esper, making a free and open Indo-Pacific far less likely.5 to the threat China poses.
+However, the Chinese have "weaponized the global commons," according to U.S. secretary of defense Mark T. Esper, making a free and open Indo-Pacific far less likely.5

+Further, Beijing's land reclamation in the South China Sea has been used to house military equipment and personnel.
+At the same time, territorial claims in both the South and East China Seas are manifest encroachments on neighboring countries' exclusive economic zones.
+The South and East China Seas are home to several allies and partners who find themselves increasingly vulnerable to the threat China poses.
 In recent years, the Chinese military, coast guard, and civilian mariners have continued to push the boundaries of international law and norms as they salami slice away small islands and maritime territorial boundaries in efforts to establish a new status quo and extend their influence.
-The strategy of using salami slicing "involves the slow accumulation of small changes, none of which in isolation amounts to a casus belli, but which add up over time to a substantial change in the strategic picture."
-Partner nations including Japan, South Korea, the Philippines, and Vietnam are engaged in continuous gray zone conflicts with China.
+The strategy of using salami slicing "involves the slow accumulation of small changes, none of which in isolation amounts to a casus belli, but which add up over time to a substantial change in the strategic picture."6 Partner nations including Japan, South Korea, the Philippines, and Vietnam are engaged in continuous gray zone conflicts with China.
 Gray-zone conflicts involve "employing sequences of gradual steps to secure strategic leverage.
-The efforts remain below thresholds that would generate a powerful U.S. or international response, but nonetheless are forceful and deliberate, calculated to gain measurable traction over time."
-As many commentators have acknowledged, these actions have endangered the rules-based international order and threaten to disrupt maritime trade in one of the world's busiest sea lanes.
+The efforts remain below thresholds that would generate a powerful U.S. or international response, but nonetheless are forceful and deliberate, calculated to gain measurable traction over time."7 As many commentators have acknowledged, these actions have endangered the rules-based international order and threaten to disrupt maritime trade in one of the world's busiest sea lanes.
 Though China claims its actions are lawful and done without malice, the United States sees the potential for China to act as a revisionist nation set on regional hegemony attained by bullying and coercion.